Alpha takes longer than discovery because you’ll be digging into the details of the service and building prototypes to test with users.

 - Design and code a prototype of the service.
-Start with whiteboard sketches or paper prototypes and review these with the project team, iterating on them until approved by the Department Service Owner.
+Start with whiteboard sketches or paper prototypes and review these with the project team, iterating on them until the department service owner approves them.

-- After the initial prototypes have been approved, build the next iteration: a functional version on the eServices Platform using the Drupal web form builder tools.
+- Build the next iteration.
+This should be a functional version on the eServices Platform using the Drupal web form builder tools.

 - Determine who should be on the approvals team and what role they should each have.
 Depending on the department(s) you are working with, the team may have different approval requirements including:

 - Project manager in the department.